UK Phone Hacking Scandal Fast Facts

 April 24, 2012 - James Murdoch testifies before the Leveson Inquiry.
 He insists that he knew little about the scale of phone hacking by people working for NoW and he had no reason to look into illegal eavesdropping by his employees when he took over the company's British newspaper subsidiary in December 2007.

-April 26, 2012 - Rupert Murdoch admits at the Leveson Inquiry of the cover-up of phone hacking at NoW and apologizes for not paying more attention to the scandal.
+April 26, 2012 - Rupert Murdoch admits at the Leveson Inquiry to the cover-up of phone hacking at NoW and apologizes for not paying more attention to the scandal.

 May 1, 2012 - British lawmakers investigating phone hacking at NoW declare that Murdoch is not a "fit person to exercise the stewardship of a major international company."